geographiclib/geographiclib-doc/source/doc/triaxial.rst

 Introduction
 ------------

-This page provided some implementation details for the ``triaxial`` class in version 2.2 (released 2024-04-09) of the Octave/MATLAB package `GeographicLib
+This page provides some implementation details for the ``triaxial`` class introduced in version 2.2 (released 2024-04-09) of the Octave/MATLAB package `GeographicLib
 <https://github.com/geographiclib/geographiclib-octave#readme>`_ (this
 link includes instructions on how to download and install the package).
 This involves a lot of new code so...
 Expect there to be errors in the